junxit/us-congress-bills-111/bill.md

 > ## § 7.
 Evaluation of implementation
 >
-> - **(a)** *In general* Not later than 9 months after the date of enactment of the Federal Financial Assistance Management Improvement Act of 2009, and every 2 years thereafter until the date that is 15 years after the date of enactment of the Federal Financial Assistance Management Improvement Act of 2009, the Director shall submit to Congress a report regarding the implementation of this Act.
+> - **(a)** *In general* Not later than 9 months after the date of the enactment of the Federal Financial Assistance Management Improvement Act of 2009, and every 2 years thereafter until the date that is 15 years after the date of the enactment of the Federal Financial Assistance Management Improvement Act of 2009, the Director shall submit to Congress a report regarding the implementation of this Act.
 > - **(b)** *Contents*
 >   - **(1)** *In general* Each report under subsection (a) shall include, for the applicable period—
 >     - **(A)** a list of all grants for which an applicant may submit an application using the website established under section 6(e);